Welcome! Type "help" for available commands.

 How I Finally Got a DigitalOcean Spaces Bucket to Default Public (Spoiler: Ditch Per-Bucket Keys)

-Here's the truth I wish I'd known from the start: if you leave Per-Bucket Access Keys enabled you can't modify most bucket policies—period.
+The truth I wish I'd known: if you leave Per-Bucket Access Keys enabled you can't modify most bucket policies—period.
 Turn that feature off, switch to a regular all-or-nothing access key, and everything snaps into place.

 Below is the exact sequence that finally worked for me, with the false turns called out so you don't repeat them.